Canning Tomatoes in a Pressure Canner

 Canning Tomatoes Tips & FAQs

-I explain how to can tomatoes in this article, but another option is to freeze your tomatoes prior to canning them.
+Freezing tomatoes is another great option to save them.
+You can even do this prior to canning them.
 When you thaw them out, the skins slip right off.
 Check out this page for more information.
 Information about freezing tomatoes can be found here.

 This is probably normal.
 If the bubbles are small and not moving like they are fermenting then it is fine.
 If you have movement in the jar then it is possible you’ve got spoilage happening.